 These shoes provide grip, balance, and mobility to help a wrestler successfully perform difficult moves like takedowns.
 Also, it is built to prevent ankle injuries and support your foot during a session.

 It is definitely the most important wrestling gear which affects wrestling performance.
-So do not hurry while deciding the brand, types of shoes to buy.
-Because one shoe can be perfect for a particular wrestler but it might not be for another as their style might differ.
+So do not hurry when deciding the brand, types of shoes to buy.
+Because one shoe can be perfect for a particular wrestler but it might not be for another as their wrestling style might differ.

 While choosing your shoes, check out what real wrestlers say about models and the fitting as this can help you make your decision easier.